fredhur/CircularQueueBuffer/README.md

 ### template <typename T , int bufferSize>
 > T : type that saved in SimpleBuffer.
 > bufferSize : Maximum data size.
 If current size is bigger than bufferSize, shifting data.
+> So if you want to make some buffer which stores 3 int types, declare like this.
+> SimpleBuffer < int , 3 > simplebuffer;

 ## 3. Member variables